emastho/vixenydocs/src/routes/framework/routing/+page.md

 ## Pathing

-As we saw earlier in our introduction, we can create a `union` between two wraps and also modify their base using `startswith`.
+ We can create a `union` between two wraps and also modify their base using `startswith`.

 ```ts